 This post may contain affiliate links.
 Please read our disclosure policy.

 On a cold winter day, there is nothing better than a good hearty meal.
-This smoked short rib recipe will keep you warm and full.
-The hints of smokiness on the ribs mixed with the savoriness from the wine and broth make these braised smoked short ribs an unforgettable dish.
+This Smoked Short Rib recipe will keep you warm and full.
+The smokiness on the ribs mixed with the broth from the wine and beef stock make these braised smoked short ribs an unforgettable dish.

 Table of Contents